 Cleaning and filling the root canal

-After your dentist has removed the pulp, they will clean and enlarge the root canal so it can be easily filled.
+After the pulp has been removed, your dentist will clean and enlarge the root canal so it can be easily filled.
 The root canal is usually very narrow, which makes it difficult to fill.

 Your front incisor and canine teeth (biting teeth) usually have a single root containing one root canal.
-The premolars and back molar teeth (chewing teeth) have two or three roots, each of which contains either one or two root canals.
+The premolars and back molar teeth (chewing teeth) have two or three roots, each containing either one or two root canals.
 The more roots a tooth has, the longer the treatment will take to complete.

 Sealing and fixing the tooth